dragon7-fc/misc/algorithm/LeetCode/[Easy] [Solution] 645. Set Mismatch.md

 ## Approach 5: Using Extra Array
 **Algorithm**

 In the last approach, we make use of a $map$ to store the elements of $nums$ along with their corresponding counts.
 But, we can note, that each entry in $map$ requires two entries.
-Thus, putting up nn entries requires $2n$ space actually.
+Thus, putting up $n$ entries requires $2n$ space actually.
 We can reduce this space required to $n$ by making use of an array, $arr$ instead.
 Now, the indices of $arr$ can be used instead of storing the elements again.
 Thus, we make use of $arr$ in such a way that, $arr[i]$ is used to store the number of occurences of the element $i+1$.
 The rest of the process remains the same as in the last approach.

 ```java
 public class Solution {